 cf. "O Tannenbaum (Oh Christmas Tree)" (tune) and references there

 cf. "The Battle of Antietam Creek" (subject)

-NOTES: The Confederates always wanted Maryland to secede from the Union and join them.
-Local sentiment probably did not favor them, however, and in any case the federal government could hardly allow the secession of the state in which Washington was located.
+NOTES [941 words]: The Confederates always wanted Maryland to secede from the Union and join them.
+Local sentiment in the state probably did not favor them, however (outside a few rebellious hot spots such as Baltimore), and in any case the federal government could hardly allow the secession of the state in which Washington was located.
 In the early days of the rebellion, urgent steps were taken to keep Maryland in the Union, including having soldiers fire on a secessionist rabble in Baltimore (Catton, pp. 345-346) and exerting strongarm tactics on secessionists -- including those in the state legislature (Catton, pp. 354-357).
-Mere suspicion of rebel sympathies could be grounds for arrest Catton, p.
+Mere suspicion of rebel sympathies could be grounds for arrest (Catton, p.
 358)

 As a result, if Maryland was to join the "Southrons," the South had to pursue a forceful "wooing."
 In 1862, having won the Seven Days' Battles and Second Bull Run, Robert E. Lee took the Army of Northern Virginia into Maryland (Harpers, p.
 393).
 Apart from taking the fight to the enemy, and making an attempt to capture Maryland, it also meant that the southern forces, which had eaten northern Virginia bare, would be able to enjoy some of the fruits of the northern harvests.